RookeriesDevelopment/rook-android-sdks-docs/rook-health-connect/README.md

 It will return a `ZonedDateTime` instance.

+Considerations:

+* The returned ZonedDateTime will be in UTC.
+* The returned ZonedDateTime is the same you provided when retrieving health data.
 * If the stored date is older than 29 days it will be ignored it and a DateNotFoundException will be thrown.

-#### Example
+* If your users are more likely to change locations (timezones), you may have to instead convert the result of `getLastExtractionDate(rookDataType: HCRookDataType)` to your user's new timezone, add one day, truncate (if necessary) and convert again to UTC.

+##### Last extraction date of a sleep summary example

 Let's suppose that one of your users opens the app on `2023-01-10`, the app then retrieves a sleep summary from yesterday (`2023-01-09`) with `getSleepSummary`.